 Particle-beam weapons (precursor to Starwars)

 Tesla lived to be 86 years old.
 He was 6 ft.
 2 in.
 (1.88 m) tall and reported to be strikingly handsome.
 He was also a celibate his whole life.
-This goes in line with the teaching’s of the Vedas that Tesla and other master minds were familiar with.
-The Veda’s recommend for yogis and those wanting super intelligence and inner power to conserve their own divine energy by observing celibacy.
-As Tesla himself has said “The gift of mental power comes from God, Divine Being, and if we concentrate our minds on that truth, we become in tune with this great power.” & “Our senses enable us to perceive only a minute portion of the outside world.”
+This goes in line with the teachings of the Vedas that Tesla and other master minds were familiar with.
+The Vedas recommend for yogis, and those wanting super intelligence and inner power, to conserve their own divine energy by observing celibacy.
+As Tesla himself has said, “The gift of mental power comes from God, divine being, and if we concentrate our minds on that truth, we become in tune with this great power.” and “Our senses enable us to perceive only a minute portion of the outside world.”

-Now ask you self why don’t we learn about the Veda’s in school but instead are told it is all just some hindu ”mythology” well maybe for the same reason why we have not ever heard about Mr. Nikola Tesla.
+Now ask yourself why don’t we learn about the Vedas in school?
+Instead we are told it is all just some hindu “mythology.”
+Maybe for the same reason, we have not ever heard about Mr. Nikola Tesla.